triphora/old-website/packwiz/README.md

 3. `cd %appdata%\.minecraft`
 4. `java -jar packwiz-installer-bootstrap.jar https://waffle.coffee/packwiz/pack.toml`
     * If you get a message along the lines of "not found as command, batch file, yadda yadda", you need to [install Java].
-5. After installing, I recommend you lower your GUI scale (I use 2 personally) and change your keybinds how you like them.
+5. After installing, I recommend you lower your GUI scale (I use 2 personally) and change your key binds how you like them.
 There will be a lot of conflicts initially!
 6. When you want to update your mods, just run the same `java -jar` command again!

 #### Unix (Linux, Mac)